Back To TopGet Opthea Updates

 Clinical Trials Timeline

-Wet Age Related Macular Degeneration Trials
+Wet Age-Related Macular Degeneration Trials

-OPT-302 is the first-in-class VEGF-C/D ‘trap’ in clinical development for wet AMD and it has also received fast track designation from U.S. Food and Drug Administration.22
+Sozinibercept (OPT-302) is a first-in-class VEGF-C/D ‘trap’ in clinical development for wet AMD.
+It has the potential to become the first therapy in more than 15 years to improve visual outcomes in patients with Wet AMD in combination with standard-of-care anti-VEGF-A monotherapies.
+Sozinibercept has received fast track designation from U.S. Food and Drug Administration.22

 PHASE 3 (in-progress)

-Chart, ShORe Trial Efficacy PhaseShORe Trial Safety Phase
+Chart, COAST and ShORe Trial Efficacy Phases

 For further information contact us at: [email protected]